percona/pdmysql-docs/docs/glossary.md

 Failover is switching automatically and seamlessly to a reliable backup system.

+## General availability (GA)

+A finalized version of the product which is made available to the general public.
+It is the final stage in the software release cycle.

+## GTID

+A global transaction identifier (GTID) is a unique identifier created and associated with each transaction committed on the server of the source.
+This identifier is unique across all servers in a given replication topology.

 ## High availability

 A high availability is the ability of a system to operate continuously without failure for a long time.